huriettic/marathonstyle3dportalrendererinunity/README.md

-This project implements a Marathon style 3D portal renderer in Unity, inspired by Bisqwit's portal rendering tutorial and Bunny83’s VisPortals system.
+This project implements a Marathon-style recursive 3D portal renderer in Unity, inspired by Bisqwit's portal rendering tutorial and Bunny83's VisPortals system.

-The renderer is capable of playing Bisqwit's map-clear.txt tutorial level.
+The renderer can play Bisqwit's map-clear.txt tutorial level.